 - Use it as pancake syrup for your favorite morning treats like waffles or this delicious blueberry french toast casserole.

 Blueberries will liven up your favorite beverages.
 Here are a few cocktail and mocktail recipes to try with this homemade syrup.
 Don’t forget to make blueberry ice cubes to go with them!

-Muddle it with mint in a Berry Mojito.
+- Muddle it with mint to make a blueberry mojito.

 Variations and substitutions

 There are a few ways to try different flavors in this syrup to try in your favorite drinks.